su6i/PersonalDevelopment/README.md

 4. Good to Great by James C. Collins
 5. Speed Train to Wealth by Darren Hardy
 6. Think and Grow Rich by Napoleon Hill
+7. The 7 Habits of Highly Effective People by Stephen Covey